Enursha/zmk-pmw3320-driver/README.md

-PMW3610 driver implementation for ZMK with at least Zephyr 3.5
+PMW3320 driver implementation for ZMK with at least Zephyr 3.5

+This work is derived from [inorichi's implementation](https://github.com/inorichi/zmk-pmw3610-driver) of the driver.
-This work is based on [ufan's implementation](https://github.com/ufan/zmk/tree/support-trackpad) of the driver.
+There work is based on [ufan's implementation](https://github.com/ufan/zmk/tree/support-trackpad) of the driver.

+Somes bit are from [QMK's implementation](https://github.com/qmk/qmk_firmware/) of the drvier

 ## Installation